Top of the Morning, Jan.19, 2023

-The idea of a installing a selfie booth — a popular stop at this week’s Vermilion County tournament — came from Danville Area Community College’s Guido Esteves.
+The idea of a installing a selfie booth — a popular stop at this week’s Vermilion County high school basketball tournament — came from Danville Area Community College’s Guido Esteves.

 “I purchased a photo booth for my band, 90’s Daughter, to use for events we play,” he said.
 “After seeing how popular it was, I thought it would be a very valuable asset for DACC and all the events we do a year.
 I also plan on bringing it on recruiting trips to local schools.”